vision-dbms/vision/docs/year-end/README.md

 The scripts default to the vision database using the same defaults as `batchvision`.
 In many installations this default is set as `$NDFPathName` and `$OSDPathName`.
 To confirm your batchvision default you can use `batchvision` and at the `V>` run `ndfPathName` to confirm.
-Override these assumptions by seeting the environment variable appropriate for your installation.
+Override these assumptions by setting the environment variable appropriate for your installation.

 Run the scripts from the unix prompt using your best practices.